Counter-machine model: 1954: Hermes' model

 The rest of the operations are transfers from register-to-accumulator or accumulator-to-register or test-jumps.

-Kaphengst's paper is written in German; Sheperdson and Sturgis's translation uses terms such as "mill" and "orders".
+Kaphengst's paper is written in German; Sheperdson and Sturgis' translation uses terms such as "mill" and "orders".

 The machine contains "a mill" (accumulator).
 Kaphengst designates his mill/accumulator with the "infinity" symbol but we will use "A" in the following description.
 It also contains an "order register" ("order" as in "instruction", not as in "sequence").
 (This usage came from the Burks–Goldstine–von Neumann (1946) report's description of "...an Electronic Computing Instrument".)
 The order/instruction register is register "0".
-And, although not clear from Sheperdson and Sturgis's exposition, the model contains an "extension register" designated by Kaphengst "infinity-prime"; we will use "E".
+And, although not clear from Sheperdson and Sturgis' exposition, the model contains an "extension register" designated by Kaphengst "infinity-prime"; we will use "E".

 The instructions are stored in the registers: